Privacy policy

 Newsletter

 The logging of the registration process is based on our legitimate interests according to Art.
 6 para.
 1 lit. f GDPR.
-Our interest is in using a user-friendly and secure newsletter system that serves both our business interests and meets the expectations of users, and also allows us to prove consents.
+Our interest is in using a user-friendly and secure newsletter system that serves both our business interests and the expectations of users, and also allows us to prove consents.

-Newsletter – Mailchimp
+Newsletter - Klaviyo

 Hosting and email dispatch